api-platform/docs/distribution/index.md

 ## A Next.js Web App

-API Platform also has an awesome [client generator](../create-client/index.md) able to scaffold fully working Next.js, Nuxt.js, React/Redux, Vue.js, Quasar, and Vuetify Progressive Web Apps that you can easily tune and customize.
+API Platform also has an awesome [client generator](../create-client/index.md) able to scaffold fully working [Next.js](../create-client/nextjs.md), [Nuxt.js](../create-client/nuxt.md), [React/Redux](../create-client/react.md), [Vue.js](../create-client/vuejs.md), [Quasar](../create-client/quasar.md), and [Vuetify](../create-client/vuetify.md) Progressive Web Apps/Single Page Apps that you can easily tune and customize.
 The generator also supports
-[React Native](https://reactnative.dev/) if you prefer to leverage all capabilities of mobile devices.
+[React Native](../create-client/react-native.md) if you prefer to leverage all capabilities of mobile devices.

 The distribution comes with a skeleton ready to welcome the [Next.js](https://nextjs.org/) flavor of the generated code.
 To bootstrap your app, run: